 - For an hour candle interval, the maximum backtest period is 365 days.
 If the start date for the backtest is selected to be 1st Jan 2018, the maximum allowed end date for the backtest would be till 31st Dec 2018.

 - For a day candle interval, the maximum backtest period is five years.
 If the start date for the backtest is selected to be 1st Jan 2014, the allowed end date for the backtest would be till 1st Jan 2019.

 - These limits are subject to change based on the availability of data.
 The backtest period and the data fetched is also subjected to technical limitations such as bandwidth, data availability, server load and various or technical implications.

 - Equities/Future contracts can be added/removed on the backtest page.
 Backtests are run individually for every equity/contract that has been added and therefore the backtest counter is updated to reflect this.

-For example: If 5 equities have been added and backtest is run, the counter will be updated as 5 backtests run.
+If 5 equities have been added and backtest is run, the counter will be updated as 5 backtests run.
 If no new equities/contracts have been added and backtest is run, the backtests are re-run on all the equities/contracts irrespective of its previous status.
-Everytime you change a parameter mentioned above and run backtest, the backtest count reduces
+Every time you change a parameter mentioned above and run backtest, the backtest count reduces

 - EN - Entry

 - SL - Stop Loss